jupyter/docker-stacks/docs/using/common.md

   This feature is useful when mounting host volumes with specific owner permissions.
   For this option to take effect, you must run the container with `--user root`.
   (The startup script will `su ${NB_USER}` after adjusting the user ID.)
-  You might consider using modern Docker options `--user` and `--group-add` instead.
+  Instead, you might consider using the modern Docker-native options [`--user`](https://docs.docker.com/engine/reference/run/#user) and
+  [`--group-add`](https://docs.docker.com/engine/reference/run/#additional-groups) - see the last bullet in this section for more details.
   See bullet points regarding `--user` and `--group-add`.

 - `-e NB_GID=<numeric gid>` - Instructs the startup script to change the primary group of `${NB_USER}` to `${NB_GID}`